We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 The first thing you’ll notice on it is its 4.5″ wide Bontrager tires that are unstoppable when you take them over rocks, tree stumps, and through snow and sand.

-The package also includes hydraulic disc brakes, internal derailleur and dropper post routing, as well as plenty of rack and water bottle mounts.
+The package also includes hydraulic disc brakes, an internal derailleur, and dropper post routing, as well as plenty of rack and water bottle mounts.

 A hybrid bike is used for different things by different people.
 Some use hybrids to commute, others to exercise, and some just to be on the move.
 The Trek FX series has the perfect hybrid for all of these purposes.